 Most co-op programs begin during the summer or fall semester.
 Each work session should expose the student to greater responsibilities and experiences.
 Students must complete a minimum number of work sessions to satisfy co-operative education requirements.
 The experience is paid, and they may also receive academic credit for the work experience.
 A letter grade or other designation may be assigned after completion of each work session.
 Both the student and thier employer must complete periodic evaluations to share with their academic department.
 Contact the participating departments for more information.

 The University of Minnesota's Learning Abroad Center (LAC) has an international reputation for innovation.
-Learning abroad Curriculum Integration (CI) content is placed directly into the undergraduate curriculum.
+Its Career Integration provides techniques for integrating international experiences into students' career planning.
 Curriculum and Career Integration similtaneously enhance, proven techniques for integrating interational expereinces into students career planning.

 Learning Abroad Center Career Integration Task Force